arjunperi/Brick-Breaker-Game/doc/PLAN.md

  * Level 1
    * Rows of blocks arranged in the standard breakout layout (rectangle).

-   * Multiple life blocks exist
+   * PowerUp blocks are present throughout the level.

  * Level 2
    * There is a layer of outer blocks that all have multiple lives that enclose the inner blocks.
 Scattered on the inside are crumbly blocks.

-   * Crumbly blocks and multiple life blocks exist.
+   * Crumbly blocks, rubber blocks and multiple life blocks exist.

  * Level 3
-   * Two layers of outer blocks with mutiple lives, but scatter among these layers are various power up blocks and a few crumbly blocks.
-These blocks also exist on the inner layer as well.
+   * Two layers of blocks, separated by walls that go through the middle with a small gap.

-   * Crumbly blocks, multiple life blocks, and power up blocks (thus power ups exist as well) exist.
+   *  Walls exist that block the ball.

 ### Possible Classes